 Nutrition and Rest

 It may sound very basic, but you need to eat well and rest when you are able to.
 This means making sure you eat enough fuel to keep your strength up and rest when you have the opportunity to help with your stamina.
-Make sure you drink plenty of water.
+So many of us have cable TV these days (if you’d like to learn more, you can click here for the statistics) that you should easily be able to find something to watch to take your mind off the stresses you may be facing for an hour or so.
+Make sure you drink plenty of water during the day.
 And don’t forget to take a deep breath every once in a while – deep breathing can help with fatigue and anxiety.
 Whilst this can work for a lot of people, some people’s fatigue and anxiety may go deeper, and as such, something stronger may need to be used to get the proper rest you need.
 For example, you may decide to look for the beste CBD olie (best CBD oil) in your area, as its medicinal properties have been known to help an individual to relax and to put their mind at ease, even if it’s just for a short space of time.
 Make time for yourself to relax and rejuvenate, even if it is only 15 minutes per day – take the time.

 Educate Yourself about Brain Cancer